Korean Spinach Side Dish (Sigeumchi Namul)

 - Bring a pot of water to boil.
 Add some salt and the spinach to the water; blanch for 30 seconds.
 Drain the spinach in a colander and rinse under cold water until all the heat from the spinach has been cooled.
 Squeeze the spinach firmly to remove excess water.
 Place spinach on the cutting board and cut the spinach into 3-inch long pieces.

-To make soy sauce spinach
+To make classic spinach banchan

-To make gochujang spinach
+To make spicy spinach banchan

 - Put spinach in a mixing bowl.
 Add gochujang, doenjang, garlic, sesame oil, and sesame seeds.